rwblokzijl/Msc-thesis-EuroToken/thesis.md

 the worlds transactions.

 Currently very few decentralized currencies are in a position to challenge the upcoming central coins.
-The most well known crypto currencies, including Bitcoin and Ethereum, lack the price stability necessary to be a reliable store of value.
+The most well known crypto currencies, including Bitcoin and Ethereum [@Ethereum:whitepaper], lack the price stability necessary to be a reliable store of value.
 There have been attempts to create fully decentralized stablecoins, but none have been proven to work in practice on a large scale just yet.

 If fully decentralized currencies don't come up with a solution to scalability and stability soon.
 The future of the financial system might come down to a